XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/main_mini.md

-You are absolutely right.
-I mentioned it in the README and then forgot to include the file itself.
-My apologies for that oversight.

-Here is the complete, refactored `main_fullbatch.py` script.

-This version is designed for a single, powerful machine (like your GCP instances) and correctly implements the sparse graph, the MMD "Hamiltonian simulation" loss, and your original RG-flow penalty, all within the full-batch framework.
+This version is designed for a single, powerful machine (GCP instances) and implements the sparse graph, the MMD "Hamiltonian simulation" loss, and RG-flow penalty, within the full-batch framework.
+Check the repo here for the math theory [github.com/XORBKPT/Riemann-Hypothesis](https://github.com/XORBKPT/Riemann-Hypothesis/)

 -----